-Can I remove a Caveat?14/05/19
+How can I remove a Caveat?14/05/19

 If an "appearance" is sent then the caveat will remain in place.
 The only way for it to then be removed is for both you and your opponent to both consent to its removal.
 If you cannot reach an agreement, then you will have to start court proceedings to have it removed.
 If you cannot come to an agreement with the person who applied for the caveat, you should seek legal advice because there is a possibility that you could become liable to pay not only your own costs but those of the other person as well.

 Get in touch with us today